 Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
 Air conditioners with bigger SEER ratings are often costlier but could pay for themselves over the years through more energy savings.
 And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Are you cool when your air conditioner is on?
 Or are you constantly dialing down the temperature to keep cool?
 An older air conditioner might have trouble keeping your home comfy due to decreased efficiency.
 A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
 Instead of running at full speed constantly, these air conditioners run at multiple speeds to fine-tune your comfort.

 Your air conditioner should give cooling you can feel, not hear.
 If noise is annoying you, check with us about upgrading to a variable-speed air conditioner.
 Most of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Our Technicians Make Air Conditioning Installation Stress-Free
+Our Pros Make Air Conditioning Installation Stress-Free

-Reach us at 608-291-3606 to request your free, no-pressure estimate today!
+Call us at 608-291-3606 to request your free, no-pressure estimate now!